Amielle DeWan, PhD

-My spectrum of specialities come from years working in in both field operations and administration.
-I bridge the gap that often arises between the two with expertise in business planning, organizational development, financial systems and management, training design, and strategy implementation through participatory planning.
+My specialities come from years of working both in the field and organization management, including expertise in strategic and operational planning, organization development, training design, and convening stakeholders for collaboration and impact.
 With extensive international experience I've worked with organizations in the United States, Canada, Mexico, Chile, Indonesia, South Africa, and across Europe.
 I hold an MBA from IE University in Spain in Global Business Administration, an MS from Tufts University in Animals and Public Policy, and a BA with Honors from University of Michigan in English and Writing.

 Contact me at: email@example.com

 I am excited about discovering the factors that lead to real, measurable impact for teams on the ground, and the conditions that create effective and healthy organizations.
 I explore the processes that make project teams successful in achieving their goals, and how to identify and reduce barriers to success.
 My expertise in strategic and project planning is rooted in the realities of what really works for teams.
 I design meetings and workshops with that in mind – helping teams to create the best possible solutions for their work.